 Other Professional Counseling Careers

-Those with a degree in counseling can pursue many different career paths in the profession.
+Those with a degree in counseling can pursue many different career paths.
 Other types of counseling careers in Vermont, in addition to the major types described above, include:

 - Rehabilitation Counselor